Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

-\emph{3)} $M_N D_B D_\xi$, Mixing-double decay scenario: $N$ produced via mixing decays invisibly into another new particle $B$, which in turn decays into (or with emission of) $\xi$.
-This double decay scenario is characterized by $U_{\mu 4}$, $m_N$, $\tau_N$, $m_B$, $\tau_B$.\\
+\emph{3)} $M_N D_B D_\xi$, Mixing-double decay scenario: $N$ produced via mixing decays invisibly into another new particle $B$, which, in turn, decays into (or with emission of) $\xi$. \\

-\emph{4)} $U_N D_\xi$, Upscattering - decay scenario: $N$ is produced in the $\nu_\mu$ interactions with particles of medium between the source and the detector and in the detector.
-Then $N$ decays in the detector, producing $\xi$ state.
-If the interaction of $N$ with the medium can be neglected, the $N$ flux is accumulated along the way to a detector.
-The parameters of this scenario are $m_N$, $\tau_N$ and $\sigma_N$.\\
+\emph{4)} $U_N D_\xi$, Upscattering - decay scenario: $N$ is produced in the $\nu_\mu$ interactions with particles of medium between a source and a detector as well as inside the detector.
+Then $N-$decay in detector produces $\xi$.
+If interactions of $N$ with medium can be neglected, the $N-$flux will be accumulated along the way to a detector.\\

-\emph{5)} $U_N D_\nu U_e$, Upscattering- decay into $\nu_e$ scenario: $N$ produced by the $\nu_\mu$ upscattering decays with emission of $\nu_e$, which then scatters in the detector via CCQE producing $e$ shower.
-The parameters here are $m_N$, $\tau_N$ and $\sigma_N$.\\
+\emph{5)} $U_N D_\nu U_e$, Upscattering - decay into $\nu_e$ scenario: $N$ produced by the $\nu_\mu-$upscattering decays with emission of $\nu_e$, which then scatters in detector via CCQE producing the $e-$shower.\\